-Changing Buffer Sizes: Most hard-copy supervisor terminals can use the default input buffer of 256 (4008) bytes and the default output buffer of 384 (6008) bytes.
-If your supervisor terminal runs at greater than 300 band, you might need to use the ASRBUF directive to increase the output buffer size.
+Changing Buffer Sizes: Most hard-copy supervisor terminals can use the default input buffer of $256 (400_8)$ bytes and the default output buffer of $384 (600_8)$ bytes.
+If your supervisor terminal runs at greater than 300 baud, or if you are using LAB or DSM SIM commands, you might need to use the ASRBUF directive to increase the output buffer size.